Learn about removable dentures and partial dentures before making an appointment.

 Types of Dentures

-These would be created for you if you are missing a few of your teeth, and still had some of your natural teeth in place.
+These would be created for you if you are missing some of you teeth.
 These dentures latch on with a metal framework or all pink acrylic to the remaining teeth so that they can stay in place when being used.
 The partial will fill in the gaps in your mouth, and by doing so, give you function back that was lost.

 Removable Denture Expectations and Reality